Safe Ops

 • Tattoos or markings that suggest ownership.

-• Untreated illnesses, sexually transmitted infections, or repeated pregnancies under suspicious circumstances.
+• Untreated illnesses, STIs, pregnancies under suspicious circumstances.

 Social